mallipalle/techthings/how-to-install-tomcat-in-aws-amazon-linux-ec2.md

 ```

 ### Open ports in firewall
-In the security group of ec2 make sure you open port 8080.
+In the security group of your ec2 instance make sure you open port 8080.

 ### To start Tomcat
 ```